 I’ve started writing for the local student rag, Critic Te Arohi, recently.
 I’ll be reposting articles I write for other publications here where possible.
 My first outing into the world of regular print media was a short roundup of student struggles worldwide in 2016, something that’s set to become a semi-regular piece.
-The featured image is a student demonstration in Papua New Guinea in July last year, from RNZ.
 You can find the original article here.

 The entirety of ‘things wot gon dun happened to students last year’ can’t in all honesty be contained in a listicle.
 Much as in years before, and likely years to come, 2016 was an often bloody year for anything that might resemble a real ‘student movement’ worldwide.

 In everything that made last year a horrible one, a lot of what made it horrible for students vanished into the miasma of 24/7 crisis news.
 Between natural disaster and political disintegration, an often fierce struggle for a better world played out in disparate movements across the globe.

 A national student strike ground the education system to a halt in Spain.
 Students joined thousands of militant workers fighting labour law reform in France.
 Youth riots carried the ragged flag of the Arab Spring into its fifth year in Bahrain.
 18-year-old Danish Mazoor was shot dead at independence clashes in Kashmir.
 Sudanese student Abubakar Hassan was killed by security forces at Kordofan University, as was Peter Ofurum at the University of Port Harcourt in Nigeria.
 Occupations gripped over 200 schools in São Paulo, Brazil to stop their closure.
 70,000 marched against education cuts in Buenos Ares, Argentina.